 Soft skills are the personality traits, behaviours, and interpersonal skills that we use to interact with other people.
 In the workplace, they represent our ability to work effectively and harmoniously with others, and it’s for this reason they are exactly the type of skills that employers look for.

+While traditional workplace skills in areas like business and management are important, soft skills, while often overlooked, are crucial to career progression.
 According to the Society of Human Resource Management’s (SHRM) 2021-22 State of the Workplace report, 77% of HR professionals said that improving employees’ soft skills was key to their organisations’ future plans.

 Soft skills are not usually tied to specific professions, rather they relate to our personalities and, as such, they are highly transferable skills.
 Although they are less tangible than hard skills they can still be learned and developed, and employers will value any qualifications you have that demonstrate a willingness to improve them.

 Soft skills are vital to employers, so much so that a recent survey by LinkedIn found that 92% of talent professionals believe soft skills are equally or more important than hard skills when it comes to hiring the right person for the job.
 In part, this is due to their versatility.

 As well as helping your chances of getting hired, your soft skills will also help you retain employees who work for you.
 LinkedIn’s 2022 Workplace Learning Report found that managers must have “supercharged” soft skills and that workers at companies that struggle with these are 50% more likely to look for a new job.

 Effective communication under high stress, empathising or encouraging a team member who might be struggling, and working collaboratively to meet a deadline are all examples of soft skills that carry the highest importance to any organisation.